MI Student Aid

 The Fostering Futures Scholarship provides scholarships to students who have experienced foster care in Michigan on or after age 13.
 Students must also demonstrate financial need to qualify.

 An application is required and must be completed annually during the open enrollment period.
-The 2019-20 FFS application with be available March 15, 2019.
+The 2019-20 FFS application is currently available.

 Applicants must file the Free Application for Federal Student Aid (FAFSA).